DrugLib.com — Drug Information Portal

 - Patients with a history of hypersensitivity to cannabinoids or sesame oil

-- Patients with psychiatric disorders (including substance abuse)
+- Patients with current substance abuse.

 - Pregnant women